MikhailAlifanau/redis-pr-task/README.md

 Data prerequisites:
 1. There are 3 customers pre-created as per data.sql file
 2. There are no products pre-created, so at least one should be inserted via API.

+Application uses 3 separate redis instances for caching, DB and 2nd layer cache.
+Instances can be started via docker compose in the project.
+Ports for redis deployment in docker can be changed, if provided ports in current config are occupied.